alexschillingfhnw/wdb/README.md

 ---

 ## Installation
+**Note: Docker file does not work, however here is the guide if it would function properly:**

 Before running the project, make sure you have Docker installed on your machine.
 If not, follow the instructions here to install Docker: [Get Docker](https://docs.docker.com/get-docker/).

 ### Building the Docker Image